wearefine/frob-core/README.md

 #### placeholder

 Pass a block to apply properties to input placeholder styles.
 Strongly recommended to be used only at root-level.
+Accepts block.

 ```scss
 @include placeholder {